Check out my outdoor garden makeover. In this post, I share my renovation journey where I turned an unloved back yard into a beautiful grassy garden.

 4# I want to do Yoga out there (and Jonathan wanted to top up his tan).

 I’m going to make the flower beds bigger so I can squeeze in more flowers & plants.
-My ideas it to fill the garden with pink and blue flowers only like lavender and rosemary bushes.
+My ideas it to fill my garden makeover with pink and blue flowers only like lavender and rosemary bushes.
 And in the area just off the kitchen I’ve filled large pots with with salad and herbs.

-Joanthan picked up these original deck chairs a campsite park in Rottingdean that was closing down.
-This is my flat mate recovering from a hectic weekend in one of them!
+I picked up these original deck chairs a campsite park in Rottingdean that was closing down.
+Snoozing in the photo is my flat mate Walt who was recovering from a hectic weekend in one of them!

 That’s a little rundown of my garden adventures.
 Has it been fun?
 Yes but I keep having to remind myself that a garden takes a while to blossom.
 When I look back at my first vlog home tour of my house, I can see how bad the garden was before.
 It’s little reminder of how hard we’ve worked.
 I’m still busy pinning ideas for what to do in the garden.